On the Erd\H{o}s-Tur\'{a}n additive base conjecture: Ascending, Descending and Stationary Circles of Partition

-\section{\textbf{Ascending, Descending and Stationary Circles of Partition}}
+\section{Ascending, Descending and Stationary Circles of Partition}

-In this section we introduce the notion of \textbf{ascending}, \textbf{descending} and \textbf{stationary} CoPs between generators.
-We formalize this notion in the following language.
-We exploit this notion to improve on the result concerning the Erd\H{o}s-Tur\'{a}n additive bases conjecture in section 2.
+In this section, we introduce the notion of \emph{ascending}, \emph{descending}, and \emph{stationary} CoPs between generators.
+We exploit this framework to improve the result concerning the Erd\H{o}s-Tur\'{a}n additive bases conjecture in section 2.